Configuring data exchange between CDN servers and origins

 For a resource, you can also configure:

-- Receiving of files by CDN servers from origins in parts: content segmentation.
+Receiving segmented files from origins by CDN servers: content segmentation.

 Your resource and origins must be configured so that requests from CDN servers are allowed, processed correctly, and not redirected.